aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsx-to-xlam/_index.md

 ---
 title: Java XLSX to XLAM - XLSX to XLAM Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSX to XLAM in Java.
-Java Convert XLSX to XLAM saveformat.
-Java XLSX to XLAM format.
-Save XLSX to XLAM Java.
+Convert XLSX to XLAM quickly and easily with Aspose.Cells.
+Java XLSX to XLAM.
+Java Save XLSX to XLAM.
+Save XLSX as XLAM using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSX to XLAM in Java., Java XLSX to XLAM saveformat., XLSX to XLAM Java., Java Convert XLSX to XLAM]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSX to XLAM in Java., Save XLSX to XLAM using Java., Java XLSX to XLAM saveformat., XLSX to XLAM Converter., Java Save XLSX as XLAM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}